mlaura1996/OpenBIMtoFEM/README.md

 # OpenBIMtoFEM
-A tool for using IFC files to perform finite element analysis in a complete open framework
+A tool for using IFC files to perform finite element analysis in a completely open framework.

+Work in progress!